 Do I Need to Wear a Mask in Greece?

 Yes, at the time of writing (7th of July, 2021), you are required by law to wear a mask if you are indoors or in a crowded outdoor space, such as a marketplace or a bus station.
+However, this information changes constantly according to the daily cases registered nationwide.
+The most updated information can be found on the Protocol for Arrivals Greece website.

 The Greek state also recommends but does not require wearing a mask in all outdoor spaces.